-Electric scooters are quickly becoming part of the sharing economy, but a Bird scooter accident Lawyer Trenton, NJ, trusts would tell you that these vehicles are not an ideal solution to our current traffic issues.
+Electric scooters are quickly becoming part of the sharing economy, but a scooter accident Lawyer Trenton, NJ, trusts from Davis & Brusca would tell you that these vehicles are not an ideal solution to our current traffic issues.
 They have been known to pose numerous problems and dangers to riders, pedestrians and others who share communal roads and sidewalks.

 If you have been injured as the result of an e-scooter, you may have a number of legal options, depending on the circumstances of your case.
 The information below should provide helpful introductory guidance.
-However, to benefit from guidance and assistance personalized to your situation, you’ll want to speak with an experienced personal injury lawyer Tranton, NJ residents count on.
+However, to benefit from guidance and assistance personalized to your situation, you’ll want to speak with our team of an experienced personal injury lawyers Trenton, NJ residents count on.

 A Brief History

-In May 2019, the Governor of New Jersey signed a bill that would allow e-scooters to be regulated like bicycles.
-Riders don’t need a license, insurance or vehicle registration to use them.
-That essentially means new riders can get on and ride without any instruction or basic knowledge of traffic safety laws.
+E-scooters have sprung upon the scene so quickly in NJ that our governments have had to scramble to balance demand against concerns over safety.
+While scooters have been addressed in varying ways in the United States, in May 2019, the Governor of New Jersey signed a bill that would allow e-scooters to be regulated like bicycles.
+That means that a person doesn’t need a license, insurance or vehicle registration to use them.
+New riders can essentially “get on and ride” without any instruction and without regard for basic knowledge of traffic safety.

 Injuries to Pedestrians and Bicyclists